apparser-development/apparser/README.md

 # For Developers

-1) If something doesn't work - open ticket.
+1) If something doesn't work - open issue.
-2) If you want something fixed - open ticket.
+2) If you want something fixed - open issue.
 3) If you need help with the library - email.

 apparser.development@gmail.com